Eco-Mode-WP/Eco-Mode/README.md

 ## Setup

-Run `composer install` to generete the autoloader.
+Run `composer install` to generate the autoloader.

 ## Reschedule